Go to page content

 Talk with your doctor if you think your medication is causing your symptoms.
 He or she might be able to go over your options with you.

-Women commonly experience it just before or soon after attaining menopause.
+Women commonly experience night sweats just before or soon after attaining menopause.
 However, this is normal and expected.
 Even then, you may check with your doctor for hormone replacement therapy or to rule out any other cause of concern.

 • Medicines: Certain medicines used to treat depression, diabetes, and cancers may cause them.